nicolodiamante/dispatch/README.md

 Release Highlights:

-- Users can now adjust ChatGPT's Temperature, Top P, Frequency Penalty, and Presence Penalty Settings and ElevenLabs' Voice Stability and Similarity.
+- Enhanced Customization Settings: Users can now fine-tune settings like Temperature, Top P, Frequency Penalty, and Presence Penalty, as well as Voice Stability and Similarity.

-- Added the ability to listen to a favourite playlist or podcast after receiving the daily summary.
+- Audio Content Options Post-Summary: Added the option to enjoy a favourite playlist or podcast following the daily summary.

 <br>